valarnet/valarnet-blog/posts/nat-virtual-Interface-and-vrfs.md

  ip nat outside
 ```
 NAT behavior for traffic entering via Gi0/0 (inside) and flowing out of Gi0/2 (outside) would operate as:
 1. Traffic enters Gi0/0.
 A routing lookup is performed.
-Then, NAT translaton rulw is consulted.
+Then, NAT translaton rule is consulted.
 2. Return traffic entering Gi0/2 would be NAT translated.
 Then, a lookup will be performed to route the resulting packet.

 In Cisco IOS-XE, the software construct that makes inter-VRF NAT possible is VRF-Aware Software Infrastructure (VASI) NAT.
 This is not the direct topic of this post but many of the equivalent concepts described here for IOS apply.